gmolveau/python_full_course/basics.md

 ### unpacking (again!)

-Since pyhon 3.5, you can now unpack elements in a dict, resulting in a merge or an addition !
+Since python 3.5, you can now unpack elements in a dict, resulting in a `merge` or an `addition` !

 ```python
 >>> d = {'a': 1, **{'b': 2}} # addition because the key 'b' is not set